veracode/veracode-fix/README.md

 - If `prComment` is set to `true` and 'fixType' is set to `batch` the action will create a comment on the PR with a single fixe per file, for every flaw that is fixable.
 ![](/images/prComment_batchFix.png)

 - If `fixType`ist set to `single` and the action runs on a PR, it will create annotations for either changed files or all files, depending on the `files` parameter.
 This cannot be disabled and should help PR reviewers to see what could be fixed with Veracode Fix.
-Please keep in mind that this could creat multiple annotations on the same line of code ofthe file which will lead to a situation where you need to carefully decide what has to be put into the file and what not.
+Please keep in mind that this could creat multiple annotations on the same line of code of the file which will lead to a situation where you need to carefully decide what has to be put into the file and what not.
 This is due to the fact that multiple flaws require the same line of code changed.
 ![](/images/checkAnnotationsSingleSameLine.png)

 - If `files` is set to `changed` and the action runs on a PR, it will only fix flaws in files that have been changed in the PR.
 Only works if the action runs on a PR.